olialb/mqttDisplayClient/readme.md

 # FullPageOS MQTT client

 ## Purpose of this project
-[FullPageOS](https://github.com/guysoft/FullPageOS) is a Raspberry PI OS to support Touchdisplays in Fullscreen mode for kiosk applications to control your smart home.
+[FullPageOS](https://github.com/guysoft/FullPageOS) is a Raspberry PI OS to support touch displays in full screen mode for kiosk applications to control your smart home.
-This MQTT client is extending the Kioskdisplay with an MQTT client which allows to control the Display from remote.
-That means your smart home system can change:
+This MQTT client is extending the [FullPageOS](https://github.com/guysoft/FullPageOS) with a MQTT client to allows the control of the Display from remote.
+That means your smart home system can set:

 * The brighness and backlight status of the Kioskdisplay
 * Set and change panel content with remote commands
 * Reboot and Shutown the Kioskdisplay
 * Read status like CPU temparature, CPU load,....

-The configuration is done over an ini file and allows to adapt the commands to our needs.
+The configuration is done over an ini file and allows you to adapt the commands to your needs.
 As default it is configured for an official Raspberry PI 7 inch Touch Display 2.
 How to setup this display with [FullPageOS](https://github.com/guysoft/FullPageOS) you can read here: [Installation and config of FullPageOS](https://albold-home.de/part-1-installation-and-config-of-fullpage-os/)

 ## Implementation notes